 All this is to say that “doing Compliance” the old way in a growing company inherently consumes lots of time, people-power, and money.

-It’s time to banish the manual processes of screenshots, spreadsheets, face-to-face audits, and emails and texts that never seem to stop—and finally embrace innovation.
-With Compliance automation, teams run the solution once and get results from all sources, providing enough information to go through the review process, ensure controls are in place, and fix whatever needs to be fixed to ensure optimal performance before the audit takes place.
+It’s time to banish the manual processes of using screenshots as evidence of Compliance, spreadsheets, face-to-face audits, and emails and texts that never seem to stop - and finally embrace innovation.
+With Compliance automation, teams run the solution once and get results from all sources.
+The automated evidence collection provides enough information to go through the review process, ensure controls are in place, and fix whatever needs to be fixed to ensure optimal performance before the audit takes place.